 Middle States Commission on Higher Education

 SUNY Erie Community College is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) www.msche.org.
-SUNY Erie Community College’s accreditation status is Non-Compliance Warning.
-The Commission’s most recent action on the institution’s accreditation status on March 11, 2021 was to warn the institution.
-MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA)
+SUNY Erie Community College’s accreditation status is Accreditation Reaffirmed.
+The Commission’s most recent action on the institution’s accreditation status on November 17, 2022, was to reaffirm accreditation.
+MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).

 The college’s curricula are approved and registered with the New York State Education Department and have been vetted through the State University of New York (SUNY).
 Many of the professional curricula are accredited by specialized agencies.
 Such accreditations are noted in the program descriptions in this catalog.
 The college is also a member of the American Association of Community Colleges.
 The Middle States Commission on Higher Education, which was established in 1919, is a voluntary, non-governmental, peer-based membership organization dedicated to quality assurance and improvement through accreditation by peer evaluation.
 It is one of the commissions of the Middle States Association of Colleges and Schools, whose purpose is to provide peer evaluation and accreditation for schools and colleges located in the Mid-Atlantic United States.
 The Commission defines, maintains and promotes educational excellence across institutions with diverse missions, student populations, and resources.
 MSCHE accredits degree-granting colleges and universities in the Middle States region which includes Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the U.S. Virgin Islands, and several international locations.
 In so doing, Middle States accreditation instills public confidence in institutional mission, goals, performance, and resources.